Wednesday, 1 April 2015

 This projection about the appearance of thinking, and how to model it, includes the premise that all meaningful thinking bears a positive, ontological correspondence with objective reality, and can be reduced to statements of propositional logic, for example of the kind: "The Prime Minister is not bald", where the meaning is verifiable by some appeal to direct sensory observation; and that logical analysis may be applied to the language of thought to arrive at judgements of truth and falsity in much the same way that pure logic is applied to mathematical statements.
 Thus, the computational theory of mind addresses the domain of thought exclusively in terms of its functional role in assessing truth statements about the observable world.
 Logical positivism treats statements of the kind: "There is honour among thieves", for example, in which there is no logically derivable truth value, as metaphysical pseudo-statements, which are 'meaningless', since there is no entity corresponding to the concept of 'honour' which may be positively identified from sense-data.
 It may be helpful to point out that there is neither an observable entity corresponding to the idea of 'mind' – that which the computational theory of mind nevertheless takes as its object.

-previous section) which states categorically that this is the only and original source of all human ideas.
+The problem of the computational approach therefore is that it takes as its sole domain for the genesis of ideas the data provided from sensory experience, because it is committed to a positivist epistemological perspective (outlined in the previous section) which states categorically that this is the only and original source of all human ideas.
 Hence it excludes from the constructions of thought the possibility of a synthesis of meaning by elements which have no derivation in sense experience, but whose origin must instead be credited to intuition.
 The question returns again therefore upon the origin and the relative status of intuition in the hierarchy of cognitive processes.

 Intuition is that which Kant refers to as a non-empirical source of knowledge, or rather of understanding.
 Kant gives it a pre-eminence in the structure of human understanding as a necessary precondition for the internal sense of self, and for the external perception of objects – one which has tended to be frowned upon for the past 300 years or so, less so in the field of philosophy, but particularly within the empirical sciences.
 The reasons why the faculty of intuition should have become so deprecated, in spite of the fact that much of human discourse and reasoning depends implicitly upon it (even within the sciences themselves), an explanation is likely to be that its priority and place in the order of mental operations was simply inapprehensible to a positivist epistemology prepared to accept as knowledge only that given to it in the form of empirical sense data – while if the intuition is to be understood as Kant would have it, as the very foundation of all empirical knowledge, then by definition it must be in itself both before and beyond the scope of being known empirically.

-- See: Chomsky, N., Three Models for the Description of Language, MIT, Cambridge, Massachusetts, 1956: http://somr.info/lib/Chomsky_1956.pdf; and: On Certain Formal Properties of Grammars, MIT, Cambridge, Massachusetts, 1959: http://somr.info/lib/Chomsky_1959.pdf. [back]
+1. See: Chomsky, N., Three Models for the Description of Language, MIT, Cambridge, Massachusetts, 1956: http://somr.info/lib/Chomsky_1956.pdf; and: On Certain Formal Properties of Grammars, MIT, Cambridge, Massachusetts, 1959: http://somr.info/lib/Chomsky_1959.pdf. [back]

-- Rose, S., We are moving ever closer to the era of mind control, The Observer, 5 February 2006: http://www.theguardian.com/science/2006/feb/05/comment.themilitary (accessed 06/12/2014). [back]
+2. Rose, S., We are moving ever closer to the era of mind control, The Observer, 5 February 2006: http://www.theguardian.com/science/2006/feb/05/comment.themilitary (accessed 06/12/2014). [back]

-- Turing machines are hypothetical devices employed as a means of deciding which functions are computable by a potential digital computer.
+3. Turing machines are hypothetical devices employed as a means of deciding which functions are computable by a potential digital computer.
 The 'machine' typically consists of the idea of an infinite length of tape marked into squares, on each of which may be printed a symbol, together with a scanning/printing device which may stop at any square on the tape to read or write its content.
 A square may contain only one symbol, and only a single square may be read at any one time.
 The functional properties of the Turing machine consist in: a predefined list of discrete states and the ability to change from one state to another; the read/write functions; and the move functions (one square only and in either left or right direction).
 In addition a Turing machine depends upon a table of rules, which defines the sequence of operations involved in moving from a start-state to a halt-state.
 In most examples of Turing machines (i.e. those appropriate to the function of digital computing) the set of symbols which may be recorded on the tape is restricted to {0,1} – which is a unary, rather than a binary, notation – the '0's having the property of 'blanks' or spacing-elements between blocks of '1's – the latter signifying 'meaningful' segments of the tape according to the length of the blocks.
 Turing had referred to his initial proposal of the model as the "universal computing machine" in his 1936 paper: On Computable Numbers, with an Application to the Entscheidungsproblem; Proceedings of the London Mathematical Society, 2 (1937) 42: 230-65: http://somr.info/lib/Turing_paper_1936.pdf. [back]

-- As a recursive function is defined essentially by reference to itself, through a nested instance of the function, this means that computable functions do not in principle invoke any universally available functional definition – each algorithm is therefore, functionally speaking, unique.
+4. As a recursive function is defined essentially by reference to itself, through a nested instance of the function, this means that computable functions do not in principle invoke any universally available functional definition – each algorithm is therefore, functionally speaking, unique.
 Turing's designation of the Turing machine model as the "universal computing machine" is therefore open to some misinterpretation, for the term "universal" relates only to the adaptability of the model to act as a theoretical host for any number of diverse routines, by successive digital encoding.
 Importantly, the set of rules that define a particular machine's operations upon the data in its memory tape is always necessarily unique, and hence possesses no universal functional applicability.
 For a detailed description of the Turing machine model and its application to examples of simple functions, see: Barker-Plummer, D., Turing Machines, The Stanford Encyclopedia of Philosophy, Summer 2013 Edition, Edward N. Zalta (ed.): http://plato.stanford.edu/archives/sum2013/entries/turing-machine/ (accessed 09/12/2014). [back]

-- Chomsky, N.; Fitch, W. T.; Hauser, M. D., The Faculty of Language: What Is It, Who Has It, and How Did It Evolve?, pp.1571-3, Science, Vol.298, 22 November 2002, http://somr.info/lib/Chomsky_et_al_2002.pdf. [back]
+5. Chomsky, N.; Fitch, W. T.; Hauser, M. D., The Faculty of Language: What Is It, Who Has It, and How Did It Evolve?, pp.1571-3, Science, Vol.298, 22 November 2002, http://somr.info/lib/Chomsky_et_al_2002.pdf. [back]

-- Ibid,. p.1571. [back]
+6. Ibid,. p.1571. [back]

-- I feel that the attribution of 'unity' to the items under analysis is a kind of intellectual luxury, and a form of idealism, which permits an understanding of items through artificial abstraction, in isolation from their structural contexts, in which however, in actuality, they are always necessarily embedded.
+7. I feel that the attribution of 'unity' to the items under analysis is a kind of intellectual luxury, and a form of idealism, which permits an understanding of items through artificial abstraction, in isolation from their structural contexts, in which however, in actuality, they are always necessarily embedded.
 I have made a comparable critique applied to the series of the natural numbers, i.e., with respect to the definition of integers as 'integral wholes' (rather than, as I feel they ought to be considered, 'relative indices of numerical value') and the consequences of this critique for expectations of proportionality in quantitative systems – see: The Limits of Rationality; and: Integers & Proportion; as well as: Radical Affinity & Variant Proportion in Natural Numbers. [back]

-- Although, in a universal Turing machine (cf. the "universal computing machine", as specified in Turing's 1936 paper (op cit., note3 above), which serves as a theoretical model for what we have come to know as the digital computer), it is possible to encode the instructions for subsidiary individual Turing machines ('programs') hosted in discrete sections at the beginning of the master machine's memory tape (see: Section 4 of: Barker-Plummer, D., op cit.: http://plato.stanford.edu/archives/sum2013/entries/turing-machine/ (accessed 09/12/2014)); the parent machine must still require its own master table of rules, which tells it how to operate upon the encoded child machines.
+8. Although, in a universal Turing machine (cf. the "universal computing machine", as specified in Turing's 1936 paper (op cit., note3 above), which serves as a theoretical model for what we have come to know as the digital computer), it is possible to encode the instructions for subsidiary individual Turing machines ('programs') hosted in discrete sections at the beginning of the master machine's memory tape (see: Section 4 of: Barker-Plummer, D., op cit.: http://plato.stanford.edu/archives/sum2013/entries/turing-machine/ (accessed 09/12/2014)); the parent machine must still require its own master table of rules, which tells it how to operate upon the encoded child machines.
 Clearly, the master table of rules cannot itself be located on the universal machine's tape, or the machine would not be able to read its own rules.
 In my estimation, this appears as a serious oversight in the design of the Turing machine hypothesis, for it is simply taken for granted that the machine 'just knows' the operational instructions in its table of rules, without any provision for how the machine actually accesses those instructions (bearing in mind that the rules do not have universal applicability and must be unique to each machine, or class of machine – the term "universal" in the machine's designation relating to its capacity for encoding subsidiary machines, not the universality of its particular logical mechanism).
 This assumption that Turing machines are somehow 'divinely' instructed suggests an analogy with the way in which we customarily take for granted the rules of the decimal system as the universally appropriate rules for representing the natural numbers.
 The choice of decimal is in fact quite an arbitrary one; and in general there is a failure to appreciate that the proportionality attributed to the natural numbers is a unique property of that system – one deriving exclusively out of the rules that define the restrictive array of digits available to decimal notation, and which are therefore inconsistent with those defining alternative numerical radices.
 This issue is discussed further in subsequent paragraphs. [back]

-- I have shown elsewhere (see the page: Radical Affinity & Variant Proportion in Natural Numbers) that with respect to the decimal exponential series: 10z, for z = (0, [...], 10), if one represents that same series across a range of alternative numerical radices (I have used those from binary to nonary – base-9) and then calculates the logarithmic differences between successive integers in each series (i.e., using the derived radical logarithms logb), the differences are found to proportionally inconsistent in each case with those in the decimal series (log10 – where the logarithmic difference between successive exponentials is equal to 1).
+9. I have shown elsewhere (see the page: Radical Affinity & Variant Proportion in Natural Numbers) that with respect to the decimal exponential series: 10z, for z = (0, [...], 10), if one represents that same series across a range of alternative numerical radices (I have used those from binary to nonary – base-9) and then calculates the logarithmic differences between successive integers in each series (i.e., using the derived radical logarithms logb), the differences are found to proportionally inconsistent in each case with those in the decimal series (log10 – where the logarithmic difference between successive exponentials is equal to 1).
 The logarithmic function is intended to express common ratios of proportion and radical logarithms (e.g., log8 in the case of octal) are conventionally derived from 'common' logarithms (log10) according to the formula: log8x = log10x/log108.
 The graph of the results for the decimal series is clearly a horizontal straight line at y=1, and if the ratios of proportion were indeed 'common' for the same values when expressed across diverse radices, we should expect to see horizontal straight lines in the graphs for each radical series.
 The resulting graph in the case of each radical series however displays a series of variegated peaks and troughs, displaying proportional inconsistency.
 These results confirm beyond doubt that the rules of proportion pertaining between values within decimal notation are inconsistent with those between numerically equal values when expressed in alternative radices – a point which appears to have escaped the attention of mathematicians since the invention of logarithms 400 years ago (for our purposes these findings are of particular significance in the case of both binary and octal notations). [back]

-- In terms of the practical application of information technologies, the vulnerability to such a failure would relate to all data procedures involving the passing of more than one item of associated data between one digital application and another; for example where a web-server passes data to-and-from a database server.
+10. In terms of the practical application of information technologies, the vulnerability to such a failure would relate to all data procedures involving the passing of more than one item of associated data between one digital application and another; for example where a web-server passes data to-and-from a database server.
 For the most part, where cases are considered in isolation, the effects of such a failure in logical consistency would be unnoticeable (bearing in mind that the issue relates to variations in the comparative relations between data across systems, rather than to phenomenal changes in data elements themselves).
 However, in general terms, the conglomerate effect would be to undermine the representative value of data processed in this way, in particular where the processing may involve comparative assessments upon quantitative data. [back]

-- With particular reference to language of scientific communities, see Thomas S. Kuhn's discussion of the breakdowns in communication within scientific communities over competing scientific theories, at moments of paradigm change within the natural sciences.
+11. With particular reference to language of scientific communities, see Thomas S. Kuhn's discussion of the breakdowns in communication within scientific communities over competing scientific theories, at moments of paradigm change within the natural sciences.
 Kuhn makes the point that where 'translation' and conversion to new scientific models are required, the process of persuasion is impeded by the fact that disputants have no recourse to a neutral language by which competing theories may resolve their differences – the terminology through which a scientific community sustains a prevailing paradigm arises implicitly out of its commitment to certain exemplars, or special cases, which are exactly the items thrown into question during moments of revolutionary change within the natural sciences: Exemplars, Incommensurability, and Revolutions, Section 5 of the Postscript to his The Structure of Scientific Revolutions, Chicago UP, 1996, pp.198-204.

 "The commitments that govern normal science specify not only what sorts of entities the universe does contain, but also, by implication, those that it does not.
 It follows [...] that a discovery like that of oxygen or X-rays does not simply add one more item to the population of the scientist's world.
 Ultimately it has that effect, but not until the professional community has re-evaluated traditional experimental procedures, altered its conception of entities with which it has long been familiar, and, in the process, shifted the network of theory through which it deals with the world."
 Ibid., p.7. [back]

-- Turing, A., Computing Machinery and Intelligence (October 1950), Mind LIX (236), p.442: http://somr.info/lib/Mind-1950-TURING-433-60.pdf. [back]
+12. Turing, A., Computing Machinery and Intelligence (October 1950), Mind LIX (236), p.442: http://somr.info/lib/Mind-1950-TURING-433-60.pdf. [back]

-- Turing had instead recast the problem in terms of what he called "the imitation game", whereby he proposed a thought experiment in which a human addresses a set of questions to a remote computer and consequently unwittingly mistakes the responses to those questions believing them to have been given by a human not a machine.
+13. Turing had instead recast the problem in terms of what he called "the imitation game", whereby he proposed a thought experiment in which a human addresses a set of questions to a remote computer and consequently unwittingly mistakes the responses to those questions believing them to have been given by a human not a machine.
 The scenario since became known as the Turing Test.
 For further discussion and criticism on Turing's proposition, see my Is Artificial Intelligence a Fallacy? [back]

-- Deutsch, D., Philosophy will be the key that unlocks artificial intelligence, The Guardian, 3 October 2012: http://www.theguardian.com/science/2012/oct/03/philosophy-artificial-intelligence (accessed 30/12/2014). [back]
+14. Deutsch, D., Philosophy will be the key that unlocks artificial intelligence, The Guardian, 3 October 2012: http://www.theguardian.com/science/2012/oct/03/philosophy-artificial-intelligence (accessed 30/12/2014). [back]

-- Kuhn, op cit., pp.12-13.
+15. Kuhn, op cit., pp.12-13.
 See also: pp.14-15 of: Heisenberg, W., Planck's Discovery and the Philosophical Problems of Atomic Physics (lecture delivered Sept.
 4, 1958); published in: On Modern Physics, Collier Books, New York, 1962, pp.9-28. [back]

-- Bacon, F., Novum Organum, Or True Directions Concerning the Interpretation of Nature (1620), Constitution Society: http://www.constitution.org/bacon/nov_org.htm (accessed 18/01/2015). [back]
+16. Bacon, F., Novum Organum, Or True Directions Concerning the Interpretation of Nature (1620), Constitution Society: http://www.constitution.org/bacon/nov_org.htm (accessed 18/01/2015). [back]

-- Locke, J., An Essay Concerning Human Understanding (1690), Penn State's Electronic Classics Series: http://www2.hn.psu.edu/faculty/jmanis/locke/humanund.pdf (accessed 18/01/2015).
+17. Locke, J., An Essay Concerning Human Understanding (1690), Penn State's Electronic Classics Series: http://www2.hn.psu.edu/faculty/jmanis/locke/humanund.pdf (accessed 18/01/2015).
 Hume, D., A Treatise of Human Nature (1739), Project Gutenberg Ebooks: http://www.gutenberg.org/ebooks/4705 (accessed 18/01/2015). [back]

-- Locke, J., ibid., Book IV, Chapter 2, Of the Degrees of our Knowledge, p.521.
+18. Locke, J., ibid., Book IV, Chapter 2, Of the Degrees of our Knowledge, p.521.
 The word 'intuition' does not appear in Locke's treatise until Book IV (the final book – 'intuitive knowledge' appears for the first time in Book III, Ch.8, p.462).
 Locke had by that point already undertaken a thorough discussion of the concepts of sensation, perception, reflection, ideas, complex ideas, association, cause & effect, the modes of thinking, etc.; which suggests that he had intentionally avoided the subject of intuition, until the later sections, in spite of the fact that in Book IV (p.521) he then declares (extemporaneously) that "bare intuition; without the intervention of any other idea" is the source of the clearest form of human knowledge! [back]

-- Kant, I., The Critique of Pure Reason (1787), Meiklejohn, J. M. D. (trans.), Chapter II, Of the Deduction of the Pure Concepts of the Understanding – SS 10.
+19. Kant, I., The Critique of Pure Reason (1787), Meiklejohn, J. M. D. (trans.), Chapter II, Of the Deduction of the Pure Concepts of the Understanding – SS 10.
 Transition to the Transcendental Deduction of the Categories.
 Project Gutenberg Ebooks: http://www.gutenberg.org/ebooks/4280 (accessed 18/01/2015). [back]

-- Ibid., Chapter II, SS 9.
+20. Ibid., Chapter II, SS 9.
 Of the Principles of a Transcendental Deduction in general. [back]

-- Ibid., Chapter II, SS 12.
+21. Ibid., Chapter II, SS 12.
 Of the Originally Synthetical Unity of Apperception. [back]

-- Prior to the implementations of thought and of logic associated with the cognition of objects, there are, in Kant's view, two modes of primary sensible intuition through which the subject apprehends empirical reality.
+22. Prior to the implementations of thought and of logic associated with the cognition of objects, there are, in Kant's view, two modes of primary sensible intuition through which the subject apprehends empirical reality.
 These are space and time, which, having no palpable physical properties or appearance in themselves, are to be understood not as items known empirically but as a priori intuitive representations of the external and internal senses (respectively), which provide the necessary conditions for the reception of empirical phenomena, externally, in space, and the subject's internal relations to those phenomena, in time:

 "By means of the external sense (a property of the mind), we represent to ourselves objects as without us, and these all in space.
 Herein alone are their shape, dimensions, and relations to each other determined or determinable.
 The internal sense, by means of which the mind contemplates itself or its internal state, gives, indeed, no intuition of the soul as an object; yet there is nevertheless a determinate form, under which alone the contemplation of our internal state is possible, so that all which relates to the inward determinations of the mind is represented in relations of time.
 Of time we cannot have any external intuition, any more than we can have an internal intuition of space."
+(Ibid., Introduction – Transcendental Doctrine of Elements.
+First Part.
+Transcendental Aesthetic – Section 1.
+Of Space – SS2.
+Metaphysical Exposition of this Conception). [back]

-- Ibid., Preface to the Second Edition. [back]
+23. Ibid., Preface to the Second Edition. [back]

-- "Whatsoever doth or can exist, or be considered as one thing is positive: and so not only simple ideas and substances, but modes also, are positive beings: though the parts of which they consist are very often relative one to another: but the whole together considered as one thing, and producing in us the complex idea of one thing, which idea is in our minds, as one picture, though an aggregate of divers parts, and under one name, it is a positive or absolute thing, or idea."
+24. "Whatsoever doth or can exist, or be considered as one thing is positive: and so not only simple ideas and substances, but modes also, are positive beings: though the parts of which they consist are very often relative one to another: but the whole together considered as one thing, and producing in us the complex idea of one thing, which idea is in our minds, as one picture, though an aggregate of divers parts, and under one name, it is a positive or absolute thing, or idea."
 (Locke, op cit., Book II, Ch.
 25, Of Relation, p.304. – my emphasis). [back]

-- "This further may be considered concerning relation, that though it be not contained in the real existence of things, but something extraneous and superinduced, yet the ideas which relative words stand for are often clearer and more distinct than of those substances to which they do belong."
+25. "This further may be considered concerning relation, that though it be not contained in the real existence of things, but something extraneous and superinduced, yet the ideas which relative words stand for are often clearer and more distinct than of those substances to which they do belong."
 (Ibid., p.305 – my emphasis). [back]

-- Kant, op cit., Preface to the Second Edition. [back]
+26. Kant, op cit., Preface to the Second Edition. [back]

-- Letter to Richard Price Paris, January 8, 1789, The Letters of Thomas Jefferson: http://www.let.rug.nl/usa/presidents/thomas-jefferson/letters-of-thomas-jefferson/jefl74.php (accessed 02/01/2015). [back]
+27. Letter to Richard Price Paris, January 8, 1789, The Letters of Thomas Jefferson: http://www.let.rug.nl/usa/presidents/thomas-jefferson/letters-of-thomas-jefferson/jefl74.php (accessed 02/01/2015). [back]

-- Turing, A., Computing Machinery and Intelligence, Mind LIX (236), October 1950, p.456: http://somr.info/lib/Mind-1950-TURING-433-60.pdf [back]
+28. Turing, A., Computing Machinery and Intelligence, Mind LIX (236), October 1950, p.456: http://somr.info/lib/Mind-1950-TURING-433-60.pdf [back]

-- The task of 'obtaining the adult brain' would also require, seventeen years following Turing's article, the illicit procurement of at least one, but probably several children (including myself, aged five), as sacrificial research subjects in a program of covert neurosurgical experimentation, conducted within the Brtish National Health Service.
+29. The task of 'obtaining the adult brain' would also require, seventeen years following Turing's article, the illicit procurement of at least one, but probably several children (including myself, aged five), as sacrificial research subjects in a program of covert neurosurgical experimentation, conducted within the Brtish National Health Service.
 See: Special Operations in Medical Research for my exposition of this medical crime. [back]